AlexandreFournel/modbat/bin/WEKA/README.md

 ### Print Every 2 Files If They Have More Than x% of Similarities
 It is possible to print a list of 2 files which have more than X percentage of similarities.

 This file use a python program which returns a list of 6 value.
-For 2 different files, for a certain ngram, the elements of this list are equals to the percentage of similarities between :
+For 2 different files, the program recovers the comparison of these files :
    - file1.warning and file2.warning
    - file1.error and file2.error
    - file1.info and file2.info
    - file1.debug and file2.debug
    - file1.fine and file2.fine
    - file1.raw and file2.raw

-The main program recover these lists for every ngram, averages the result and print the 2 lists if the average result is bigger than the percentage you choose.
+The programs average these result.
+Automatically, it executed this average for the different n_gram folders already existing.

+The programs does the average of the comparison results of the different Folders ngram.
+It prints every pairs of files where the comparison is superior to a limit put by the user.

 ```bash
 python3 main.py listOfSimilarFiles ResultRepository Pourcentage